01 of 11

 Switch Up Your Lighting

 Your home’s lighting carries a lot of weight when it comes to cultivating your look’s overall vibe.
-If you’re currently working with outdated light fixtures, or simply lighting you don’t like, swap them out for a new pendant light or geometric chandelier to quickly and completely transform your aesthetic.Continue to 4 of 11 below.
+If you’re currently working with outdated light fixtures, or simple lighting you don’t like, swap them out for a new pendant light or geometric chandelier, like this trendy one from Sarah Stacey Design to quickly and completely transform your aesthetic.Continue to 4 of 11 below.

 04 of 11